pytest-dev/pytest/doc/en/example/simple.rst

 Usually it is a bad idea to make application code behave differently if called from a test.
-But if you absolutely must find out if your application code is running from a test you can do something like this:
+But if you absolutely must find out if your application code is running from a test, you can follow one of the two ways listed below.

+This is a simple way to do it:

 .. code-block:: python